Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Yvoire Castle Seen from the Fishing Boat Port

-Even on moderately clear days, Yvoire Castle can be seen from towns such as Nyon, Prangins, and Gland on the Swiss side of Lake Geneva.
+Even on moderately clear days, Yvoire Castle is visible from towns such as Nyon, Prangins, and Gland on the Swiss side of Lake Geneva.
 Château d’Yvoire is in private hands and not open to visitors.

 Flowers and Five-Senses Garden in Romantic Yvoire on Lake Geneva